tencentyun/intlcloud-documents/product_new/通信产品中心/腾讯移动推送/SDK文档/iOS SDK接入指南/iOS 推送证书说明_intl_en.md

 ![](https://main.qcloudimg.com/raw/6f988ae446d4500e2843dc31aa5a4caf.png)

-Step 2: Configure the app to enable it to push messages
+Step 2.
+Configure the application to enable it to push messages

 First, log in to the Apple Developer website and click ```Certificates, Identifiers & Profiles```.